 Elon FacultySome courses on this program will be taught by Elon faculty members.
 Past and future faculty members include:

-Excursions & ExtrasThis program includes two one-day excursions, one to Baratti Gulf and one to Siena.
+Excursions & ExtrasThis program includes two one-day excursions.
+Typically one is to Baratti Gulf and one is to Siena, however these are subject to change..
 The program also includes a cooking class along with welcome and farewell dinners.

 - Courses may not be taken on an audit or pass/fail basis.